 Eid al-Adha is a three-day celebration that is not too dissimilar to Eid al-Fitr.
 It is a time for families and friends to come together, exchange gifts, eat food and pray together.
 Like Eid al-Fitr, Eid al-Adha is a celebration for completing a religious duty.
 In the case of Eid al-Fitr, the religious duty is Ramadan, and with Eid al-Adha, it is Qurbani.

 Qurbani is, as mentioned, a highly religious time.
 The story of Qurbani begins with the Prophet Ibrahim (AS).

-As it is narrated in the Holy Qur’an, Prophet Ibrahim (AS) had a dream, not once, but repeatedly where he was being asked by Allah (SWT) to sacrifice his son Ismail (AS).
+The Qurbani Eid story recounts that Prophet Ibrahim (AS) had a dream, not once, but repeatedly where he was being asked by Allah (SWT) to sacrifice his son Ismail (AS).
 This was a test of love and submission towards Allah.
-He surrendered to Allah (SWT)’s command without hesitating and prepared himself and his son for sacrifice.
+He surrendered to Allah’s (SWT) command without hesitating and prepared himself and his son for sacrifice.